64/cpp-faq/content/faq/iterators.md

 random access iterator is a bidirectional iterator that can be moved to any direction means if you want to access to the Nth element of a sequence you can just do `auto Nth_Value = container.begin() + N;` unlike previous iterators where you should increment N times.
 Random access iterator is the hardest and yet most powerful iterator since it supports all of the previously mentioned iterators.

 #### conclusion:
-now we know that Random Access Iterator can be treated as a Bidirectional Iterator which itself can be treated as a Forward Iterator then input/output iterator.
+In brief Random Access Iterator can be treated as a Bidirectional Iterator which itself can be treated as a Forward Iterator then input/output iterator.

 ### iterators vs pointers: